Linux

 Installation

-To install Linux Ubuntu, please follow the official documentation.
+To install Ubuntu Linux, follow the official documentation: https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview

 VirtualBox Installation (VB)

-In case you have no physical computer available for clean Linux installation nor the possibility for a dual boot, consider installing the Linux into the virtual machine.
+If you don’t have a spare machine for a clean Linux installation or cannot dual boot, consider installing Linux in a virtual machine.

-The VirtualBox is and example of the virtual machine engine that allows you to run Linux on a different host system.
+VirtualBox is an example of a virtual machine hypervisor that allows you to run Linux on a different host OS.

-Install VirtualBox following the instructions for your respective operating system.
+Install VirtualBox following the instructions for your operating system:

-To install the Ubuntu Linux into the virtual machine, please follow the official documentation
+To install Ubuntu inside the virtual machine, follow: https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview

 CLI (Command Line Interface)

-Consider this chapter as a guide for working in the Linux operating system.
+Consider this chapter a quick guide for working with the Linux terminal.

-You don't need to memorize all the commands and their parameters, but you should be familiar with them and able to look up their
+You don’t need to memorize every command and parameter; be familiar with the basics and know how to look up usage when needed.

 Command